IBM/ibm-pak/README.md

 1. Download and install [oc](https://docs.openshift.com/container-platform/4.8/cli_reference/openshift_cli/getting-started-cli.html).
 2. Download the plugin binary tgz from [releases](https://github.com/IBM/ibm-pak-plugin/releases).
 3. Extract and copy to executable PATH.

+NOTE:

+- While copying, the destination name should be `oc-ibm_pak` and cannot be changed.
+- On Mac before copying oc-ibm_pak-darwin-amd64 to /usr/local/bin/oc-ibm_pak refer to [For macOS Catalina users](#for-macos-catalina-users)
+- Plugin determines the command path that it will implement based on its filename.
+- If /usrlocal/bin is not accessible then place it in an accessible folder and put that folder in PATH

+For example on Mac,

 ```bash
 $ tar -xvf oc-ibm_pak-darwin-amd64.tar.gz
 $ cp oc-ibm_pak-darwin-amd64 /usr/local/bin/oc-ibm_pak
 ```

-NOTE:

-- While copying, the destination name should be `oc-ibm_pak` and cannot be changed.
-- Plugin determines the command path that it will implement based on its filename.
-- If /usrlocal/bin is not accessible then place it in an accessible folder and put that folder in PATH
 4. See accompanying LICENSE file for the usage.

+### For macOS Catalina users

+Users on macOS Catalina might be prompted that `oc-ibm_pak-darwin-amd64` is not a trusted application.
+There are two ways to get around this:

+- Open Finder, control-click  the application `oc-ibm_pak-darwin-amd64`, choose **Open** from the menu, and then click **Open** in the dialog that appears.
+Enter your admin name and password to open the app if promoted.

+- Enable developer-mode for your terminal window, which will allow everything.
+Make sure you are OK with this approach:
+  -  Open Terminal, and enter:
+       ```console
+       ❯ spctl developer-mode enable-terminal
+      ```
+  - Go to System Preferences -> Security & Privacy -> Privacy Tab -> Developer Tools -> Terminal : Enable
+  - Restart all terminals

+_See https://support.apple.com/en-ca/HT202491 for more information_
 ### Usage

 ```bash